'Write-off' - it's the phrase no driver ever wants to hear. 😭

 If you're not happy with the valuation your insurer comes up with, you can hire an engineer to give you a first-hand report.

-But remember that the valuation is the value at the time, not when you bought it.
+But remember that the valuation is the value of the car at the time, not when you bought it.
 Your car might be worth a lot less when you make the claim than it was when you bought it.

 If you're convinced your insurer's valuation is too low, you can negotiate with them.